 Besides our palms, our prickly pear cactus are drooping, and even the acacia, and Mexican elder look sickly.
 The Ocotillo always looks dead in the winter, so we’ll just have to wait and see on that one.
 The only thing that looks unscathed is the all the goddamn cholla!

 Most disturbing of all, is the plight of the Ponderosa pines.
 At Christmas, they were green and thriving, lit up with our holiday lights.
-Now blog 2they are sad and brown.
+Now they are sad and brown.
 I can’t believe that the cold did this.
 They’re mountain trees fer chrissakes!
 I think they’ve fallen victim to the lack of moisture.
 We haven’t had any appreciable precipitation since Summer.
 We had a blizzard at the end of January, but because it was so cold and dry, the snow seemed more to evaporate than melt.
 There was no mud.

 I’ve been watering the pines and the fig tree, (which also looks in a bad way), but so far they remain golden brown, and stand out on our hill like a beacon.